limafresh/Brushshe/README.md

 + **Create screenshot**: You can take a screenshot and draw on it.
 Not work on Linux with Wayland.
 + **View**: Zoom in, zoom out, reset zoom.
 + **Change size**: You can change the size by cropping or scaling.
++ **Palettes**: There are 3 built-in palette sets in the settings, and if there are not enough of them, you can load your own from .hex files.

 ## Hotkeys
 + *Ctrl+Z*: undo